Horemheb: Succession

 Under Horemheb, Egypt's power and confidence were once again restored after the internal chaos of the Amarna Period; this situation set the stage for the rise of the 19th Dynasty under such ambitious Pharaohs as Seti I and Ramesses II.
 Geoffrey Thorndike Martin in his excavation work at Saqqara states that the burial of Horemheb's second wife Mutnedjmet, as well as that of an unborn or newborn baby, was located at the bottom of a shaft to the rooms of Horemheb's Saqqara tomb.
 He notes that "a fragment of an alabaster vase inscribed with a funerary text for the chantress of Amun and King's Wife, Mutnodjmet, as well as pieces of a statuette of her [was found here] ...
-The funerary vase in particular, since it bears her name and titles would hardly have been used for the burial of some other person."Eugene Strouhal studied a skull and other bones and concluded that they belonged to the queen.
-According to his analysis, the queen lost her teeth at an early age.
-She died at around age forty, possibly in childbirth, as the remains of a fetus were found with her body.
+The funerary vase in particular, since it bears her name and titles would hardly have been used for the burial of some other person."

+Eugen Strouhal studied a skull and other bones and concluded that they belonged to the queen.
+According to Strouhal's analysis of her remains, the queen lost her teeth at an early age.
+She died at around age thirty-five to forty-five, possibly in childbirth, as the remains of a fetus were found with her body.

 The sarcophagus of Horemheb and wall reliefs in his KV57 tomb.

 Since Horemheb had no surviving son, he appointed his Vizier, Paramessu, to succeed him upon his death, both to reward Paramessu's loyalty and because the latter had both a son and grandson to secure Egypt's royal succession.
 Paramessu employed the name Ramesses I upon assuming power and founded the 19th Dynasty of the New Kingdom.
 Horemheb's second successor, Seti I, was married to a possible daughter of Horemheb's, Tanodjmy.
 While the decoration of Horemheb's KV 57 tomb was still unfinished upon his death, this situation is not unprecedented: Amenhotep II's tomb was also not fully completed when he was buried, even though this ruler enjoyed a reign of 26 years.

 Although many of his monuments were later usurped by Seti I, Seti left the name of Horemheb on the veil of the Amun bark on a pedestal in Luxor temple untouched, likely out of respect.
 This is similar to how Horemheb left the name of Tutankhamun on the veil of Amun bark at Karnak temple untouched.

+Burial

+Because of his unexpected rise to the throne, Horemheb had two tombs constructed for himself: the first – when he was a mere nobleman – at Saqqara near Memphis, and the other in the Valley of the Kings, in Thebes, in tomb KV 57 as king.